The Voice of Albania

-The Voice of Albania is an Albanian television reality singing competition created by John de Mol and is part of The Voice franchise.
-It began airing on Top Channel on October 21, 2011 and ended after six seasons on May 19, 2017.
+The Voice of Albania is an Albanian television reality singing competition created by John de Mol Jr. and is part of The Voice franchise.
+It began airing on Top Channel on October 21, 2011.

 Top Channel ended the show, because they began the second season of the Kids version, which started airing on January 19, 2018.

 Format

 There are 6 stages to the competition:

 Pre-auditions

 The first stage of the show is not broadcast.
 The producers of the show audition all the artists that submitted their selves through the form on the website.
-The selected by the producers artists proceed to the blind auditions, where they have to perform for the coaches.

 Blind auditions

 The second phase is the "blind auditions".
 There, the contestant have to sing alone in front of live audiences.
 The 4 jury members are sitting in a swivel chair with their back to the stage and cannot see the candidates.
 During the performance, they can elect to support a candidate by pressing a buzzer, which will automatically turn their seat towards the stage.
 The candidate continues to the next round if he or she receives at least one of the four jury votes.
 The candidate chooses a coach for the further rounds from all jury members who supported him or her.